DustinVK/SoftwareDesignPatterns/README.md

 # SoftwareDesignPatterns
+A project to study software architecture design patterns.

+The program simulates basketball games.
+Teams are assigned offense and defense ratings.
+Scoring is based on those ratings.
+A a table of previous game scores is kept during the session.
+There is a prediction class that attempts to predict the final score of the game before each quarter.
+Predictions metrics are tracked, but not currently stored.

 ## Observer Pattern

 Adjusted implementation of observer pattern to fit the given project structure.
 * Scoring Interface acts as the Subject interface that defines method structure for notifying and managing Observers
 * Subscriber Interface acts as the Observer interface that defines the update method structure for being notified by a Scoring class